Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/initialize-contract.rst

    The cost of this transaction depends on the size of the parameters sent to the init function and the complexity of the function itself.

+To ease deployment and initialization, you can use the `Smart contract deploy and initialize tool <https://sctools.mainnet.concordium.software/>`__ instead of the process below.
+It works with the |bw| to deploy and initialize smart contracts to Mainnet and Testnet.

 Initialization
 ==============